 Due to the kind of technology used in modern tile manufacture, the choice is virtually endless.
 From the selection of simple options replicating the grain of cut wooden boards, to reproducing the complex marquetry effect of small mosaics, wood-effect tiles offer everybody a terrific opportunity to create unique and stylish designs.

 Wood-effect tiles come in a wide range of colours and textures.
-These cover the spectrum of woods found all over the world, from the pale Scandinavian ash, pine and spruce, in white to light brown and honey tones, to the ethereal silvery greys of Norwegian birch, and the rich mid-brown shades of traditional English oak, yew or beech.
+These cover the spectrum of woods found all over the world, from the pale Contemporary Wood range, oak and classic, in white to light brown and honey tones, to the ethereal silvery greys of Norwegian birch, and the rich mid-brown shades of traditional English oak, yew or beech.
 Or you can go for deeper and more exotic shades, with cherry, walnut, teak or mahogany – and right down into the darker realms of hickory, acacia or ebony.

 Because contemporary ceramics and porcelain tiles are not limited by the expense and renewal of valuable real woods, the choice of finishes is really only limited by your design intentions and your imagination.
 For the trending Nordic look, popular mosaics or unusual avant-garde designs, wood-effect tiles are an ideal choice for their versatility, and can even encompass rare and exotic woods from around the world.